 Despite the increasing density of phone towers, even reception today still varies depending on proximity to a tower / transmitter and any interference from buildings, trees, and even the weather.

-A common sight in New York City:
+A common sight in New York City before 2017:

 subway riders finishing up a call before heading into the subway or even fishing for service while underground.